 \section{1{ } Introduction}

-A proper description of Nature's fundamental forces involves their formulation as dynamical laws subject to appropriate initial conditions.
-This defines the initial value problem for whatever dynamical system one wishes to study.
+A proper description of nature's fundamental forces involves their formulation as dynamical laws subject to appropriate initial conditions.
+This defines the initial-value problem for whatever dynamical system one wishes to study.

-The initial value problem for gravitation generally involves what one may loosely call ``evolution of space with time".
-More precisely, given a one-parameter family of 3-dimensional manifolds ${\cal S}_t$ each of which is identified as ``space" at ``time" $t$ (such that $t=$constant on each ${\cal S}{\in}{\cal S}_t$), the family defines an evolution of the 3-manifolds ${\cal S}_t$ with $t$.
+The initial-value problem for gravitation generally involves what one may loosely call ``evolution of space with time".
+More precisely, given a one-parameter family of 3-dimensional manifolds ${\cal S}_t$, each of which is identified as ``space" at ``time" $t$ (such that $t=$constant on each ${\cal S}{\in}{\cal S}_t$), the family defines an evolution of the 3-manifolds ${\cal S}_t$ with $t$.
 However, every conceivable theory of gravity includes an overlying 4-dimensional geometrical structure called ``space-time" with which the given family must be compatible.
-Thus it is not possible to analyze a given family ${\cal S}_t$ in isolation; the evolution with $t$ of fields that determine the relationship between the family and the overlying space-time must be analyzed simultaneously.
+Thus it is not possible to analyse a given family ${\cal S}_t$ in isolation; the evolution with $t$ of fields that determine the relationship between the family and the overlying space-time must be analysed simultaneously.
 When this is done one recovers the space-time geometry.

-Naturally the structure of any space-time framework should be more general than any particular theory of gravity formulated within that framework.
-This implies that in general there should exist geometrical relations between the space-time framework and any given family ${\cal S}_t$ that do not depend on the detailed form of the dynamical laws one uses.
-A particular set of such relations are called {\em kinematical} relations.
-The kinematical relations of different space-time frameworks are recognized by their sharing of a common feature; that they are not sufficient by themselves to determine solutions of the initial value problem.
-That is, in addition to the initial conditions one must supply extra fields coming from the dynamics at each step of the evolution of ${\cal S}_t$ if one wants to recover the space-time geometry.
+Naturally, the structure of any space-time framework should be more general than any particular theory of gravity formulated within that framework.
+This implies that in general, there should exist geometrical relations between the space-time framework and any given family ${\cal S}_t$ that do not depend on the detailed form of the dynamical laws one uses.
+A particular set of such relations is called {\em kinematical} relations (see, e.g., [1]).
+The kinematical relations of different space-time frameworks are recognized by their sharing of a common feature; that they are not sufficient by themselves to determine solutions of the initial-value problem.
+That is, in addition to the initial conditions, one must supply extra fields coming from the dynamics at each step of the evolution of ${\cal S}_t$ if one wants to recover the space-time geometry.
 Thus the kinematical relations explicitly exhibit the dependence on the existence of some coupling between geometry and matter fields, even if the detailed nature of the coupling is not specified.
 This is what one should expect, since any relations defined as kinematical always should give room for appropriate dynamics.